leogcalderon/track_finder/README.md

 # Beatport parser

-Saves a csv file with all track features available in beatport of a chart.
+Saves a Beatport chart into a csv file.

 ## Usage
 1. Install requirements